nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `deleteo INDEX`

 * Deletes the order at the specified INDEX.
-* The index refers to the index number shown in the displayed order list.
+* `INDEX` refers to the index number shown in the displayed order list.
-* The index must be a positive integer 1, 2, 3, …
+* `INDEX` must be a positive integer 1, 2, 3, …

 Examples:
 * `listo` followed by `deleteo 2` deletes the 2nd order from the order list.